maximzxcv/SIS/README.md

 #Interface
 Implemented using Angular.
-Controller can be find in scripts/app/RetrospectiveService.js Didn't care a lot about desing, but it was built usimg bootstrap.
+Controller can be find in scripts/app/RetrospectiveService.js Didn't care a lot about desing, but it was built using bootstrap.

 #Logging
 Implemented using NLog.
-Never used befor, was interesting to try.
+Never used before, so it was interesting to try.
 Support request tracing [Framwork/LoggingHandler.cs] and unhandled exceptions [Framwork/UnhandledExceptionFilterAttribute.cs]

 #Unit Testing
-Retrospective crud service covered.
+Cover some functionality for retrospective CRUD service.